alexryanterry/dataclub/_posts/2022-01-05-course-overview-shell.md

 When you get permission denied errors, it is usually because you need to do something as root.
 Though make sure you first double-check that you really wanted to do it that way!

+## Handy tips and tricks

+Unless you use a command a ton, nobody really remembers the commands they execute. we google them or execute them once, and then we forget.
+There are a couple of tools you can use for this.
+I've included a couple of them below, and a few more are in the exercises.

+**Cycle through commands**

+Use your "up" arrow to go to the previous command you typed in, or your "down" arrow to go to the next command you typed in

+**Tab complete**

+Just hit Tab while typing a command, option, or file name and the shell environment will automatically complete what you’re typing or suggest options to you.

 # Next steps